Stop or Appeal Involuntary IRS Collection Actions

 Stop IRS Tax Levy Actions — Contact Us

-If you have received a Notice of Intent to Levy or Notice of Filing of Federal Tax Lien, contact the tax professionals at Daniel Rosefelt & Associates, LLC, Attorney & CPA by calling us at 301.656.4424.
-Call us today and start sleeping again tonight.
+If you have received a Notice of Intent to Levy or Notice of Filing of Federal Tax Lien, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second consultation form.

 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland.